 In the past, your insurance might have paid 80% of the cost of seeing your primary care doctor but only 50% of the cost for seeing a psychologist.
-But a law that took effect in 2010 changed the rules.
-Under the law, if a private insurance plan provides coverage for mental health and substance use services, the plan's coverage must be equal to physical health services.
+Under recent laws, if a private insurance plan provides coverage for mental health and substance use services, the plan's coverage must be equal to physical health services.

 For example, benefits must have equal treatment limits, such as:

 - Number of days you can stay in the hospital

 Also, the amount you pay on your own needs to be the same for similar categories of physical and mental health services, such as: